keithnoguchi/arch-on-air/README.md

 ```
 and `reboot`!

-Here is the current [.config](files/kernel/.config) file I use for your reference.
+Here is the my [.config] file and the list of [modules], for your reference.

+[.config]: files/kernel/.config
+[modules]: files/kernel/modules.csv

 ### WiFi